Azure/azure-event-hubs-spark/schemaregistry-avro/docs/schema-registry-example.md

 Both schema group and schema name are needed to retrieve the unique schema GUID.
 Note that the schema GUID is being added to every payload so that all consumers know exactly which schema has been used to serialize the payload.

-If you want to use a new schema which has not been registered in your schema group, you need to enable the schema auto registry option by setting the "schema.auto.register.flag" to "true" in your property object.
+If you want to use a new schema which has not been registered in your schema group, you need to enable the schema auto registry option by setting the `schema.auto.register.flag` to `true` in your property object.
 The schema auto registry option simply registers a new schema under the schema group and name provided in the properties object if it cannot find the schema in the given schema group.
 Using a new schema with disabled auto registry option results in an exception.
 Note that the schema auto registry option is off by default.